Contract theory: Moral hazard

 where $w(\cdot)$ is the wage for the agent as a function of output $y$, which in turn is a function of effort:$e$.

 $c(e)$ represents the cost of effort, and reservation utility is given by $\bar{u}$.

 $u(\cdot)$ is the "utility function", which is concave for the risk-averse agent, is convex for the risk-prone agent, and is linear for the risk-neutral agent.

 If the agent is risk-neutral and there are no bounds on transfer payments, the fact that the agent's effort is unobservable (i.e., it is a "hidden action") does not pose a problem.
 In this case, the same outcome can be achieved that would be attained with verifiable effort: The agent chooses the so-called "first-best" effort level that maximizes the expected total surplus of the two parties.
 Specifically, the principal can give the realized output to the agent, but let the agent make a fixed up-front payment.
 The agent is then a "residual claimant" and will maximize the expected total surplus minus the fixed payment.
-Hence, the first-best effort level maximizes the agent's payoff, and the fixed payment can be chosen such that in equilibrium the agent's expected payoff equals his or her reservation utility (which is what the agent would get if no contract was written).
+Hence, the first-best effort level maximizes the agent's payoff, and the fixed payment can be chosen such that in equilibrium the agent's expected payoff equals their reservation utility (which is what the agent would get if no contract was written).
 Yet, if the agent is risk-averse, there is a trade-off between incentives and insurance.
-Moreover, if the agent is risk-neutral but wealth-constrained, the agent cannot make the fixed up-front payment to the principal, so the principal must leave a "limited liability rent" to the agent (i.e., the agent earns more than his or her reservation utility).
+Moreover, if the agent is risk-neutral but wealth-constrained, the agent cannot make the fixed up-front payment to the principal, so the principal must leave a "limited liability rent" to the agent (i.e., the agent earns more than their reservation utility).

 The moral hazard model with risk aversion was pioneered by Steven Shavell, Sanford J. Grossman, Oliver D. Hart, and others in the 1970s and 1980s.
 It has been extended to the case of repeated moral hazard by William P. Rogerson and to the case of multiple tasks by Bengt Holmström and Paul Milgrom.
 The moral hazard model with risk-neutral but wealth-constrained agents has also been extended to settings with repeated interaction and multiple tasks.
 While it is difficult to test models with hidden action empirically (since there is no field data on unobservable variables), the premise of contract theory that incentives matter has been successfully tested in the field.
 Moreover, contract-theoretic models with hidden actions have been directly tested in laboratory experiments.